 - Cyber Security and International Relations (undergraduate, 1 module)

-Working Thesis Title: Small States and the Limitations of Cyber Capabilities
+Working Thesis Title: Small States and Strategic Utility of Cyber Capabilities

-The study aims to assess the strategic utility of cyber capabilities of small states.
-Specifically, it draws on a combination of systemic and cultural explanations advanced by existing theories to explain why small states develop cyber capabilities regardless of the perceived strategic limitations of cyberspace.
-It compares highly networked small states to determine the factors that influence the development cyber capabilities and evaluates the advantages and limitations of these capabilities.
-Furthermore, it also derives the strategic implications of having cyber capabilities by assessing if these have any influence on the foreign security policies of selected states.
-The study intends to contribute to academic literature by building on the limitations of cyber capabilities and develops an alternative explanatory framework that addresses the theoretical gap in cyber studies.
-Since strategic thought on cyber conflict is still in its infancy, the study can also serve as an assessment of the utility of cyber capabilities as a foreign policy tool for small states.
+The study aims to explore the strategic utility of cyber capabilities for small states.
+Specifically, it draws on a combination of materials and cultural explanations advanced by existing theories to explain why small states employ computer network operations despite of the perceived strategic limitations of cyber capabilities.
+It compares three highly networked small states to determine the factors that influence the development cyber capabilities and evaluates the advantages and limitations of these capabilities.
+Furthermore, it also examines the strategic implications of having cyber capabilities by assessing their utility as foreign policy tools.
+The study intends to make two contributions to the foreign policy of small states.
+The first is since strategic thought on cyber conflict is still in its infancy the study can serve as an assessment of the utility of cyber capabilities as a foreign policy tool for small states.
 The second contribution is that the study also distinguishes the cyber hype (perceived utility) from cyber reality (actual utility) in the context of small states.